-USB
+[USB]

-Two USB type A connectors that comply with standard USB 3.1 gen 1.
+Two USB type A connectors that comply with standard USB 2.0.
 They are used to connect devices like keyboard, mouse and USB flash drive.

 Note: Electromagnetic interference (EMI) can affect the measurement results.
 To avoid any impact, do not use USB connecting cables exceeding 1 m.